gkopacz/Cloud-SIEM-AI-Automation/README.md

 ![Windows Server](https://img.shields.io/badge/OS-Windows%20Server%202025-lightgrey)
 ![AI](https://img.shields.io/badge/AI-Integrated-green)

-This lab replicates a real SOC workflow from collecting endpoint logs to correlating events in Elastic SIEM and using AI automation in Tines for alert triage and incident escalation.
+This lab replicates a real SOC workflow from collecting endpoint logs to correlating events in Elastic SIEM and using AI automation in Tines for alert summarization.

 ## 🎯 Objective

 I built this lab to explore how cloud-hosted endpoints can be monitored and protected using **Elastic SIEM** and **AI-driven automation** with Tines.
-My goal was to simulate a complete detection and response cycle, from collecting endpoint logs to automating incident triage in a way that mirrors actual SOC workflows.
+My goal was to simulate a complete detection and response cycle, from collecting endpoint logs to automating alerts in a way that mirrors actual SOC workflows.

 ## 🧠 Skills Demonstrated
 - Deployment and configuration of **Windows Server 2025** on AWS EC2